 In order to secure the personnel necessary to realize our management strategy, we actively recruit professionals with experience in each field.
 The ratio of experienced hires to total hires is increasing year by year.

 Ratio of experienced hires

 (Percentage of the number of employees hired as experienced professionals per year)

-FY2018 FY2019 FY2020 FY2021 FY2022 7.8% 5.0% 11.9% 13.1% 26.8% of managers in Yaskawa Group are local personnel working overseas.
+FY2018 FY2019 FY2020 FY2021 FY2022 7.8% 5.0% 11.9% 13.1% 26.8% working overseas.

 Localization of overseas operations